Please note that our Client Money Protection is provided by Propertymark CMP. Please click to view our Client Money Protection Certificate here.

 References: The names and addresses of at least three references will be required.
 At least one reference must be from your current landlord and employer and one from a person of professional standing.
 A second landlord’s reference will be collected if you have been renting your current property less than six months.
 If you have been at your current employment less than two years we may also request a reference from a previous employer.
 If you are self employed we will require a reference from your accountant.
 Please note that under no circumstances can we collect bank or mortgage references, if these are requested by the landlord they must be collected by the tenant and forwarded to us.
 Please note it is the applicant’s responsibility to ensure that references are forthcoming to Miles and Son.
 Any delay in receiving these references may affect the start date of any proposed tenancy.

-One Month’s Rent in Advance: In ALL cases, one month’s rent must be paid and cleared on or before the start date of the tenancy agreement.
+In ALL cases, one month’s rent is payable once the assured periodic tenancy has been signed by all parties.
 All future payments must be made to Miles and Son (or in some cases the landlord) by monthly Standing Order payments on or before the date indicated in the tenancy agreement.

 Damages Deposit: A Damages Deposit of one month’s rent is required towards liability of the Tenant referred to in the agreement.
-This must be paid and cleared with us on or before the day the tenancy commences.
+This will be the equivalent of one month’s rent, to be cleared and with us before your tenancy begins.
 If damages occur due to the tenant, which exceed the damages deposit, the tenant shall upon request, immediately pay a further sum to restore it to the amount specified.
 The deposit will be fully refunded (by cheque or bank transfer) at the end of the tenancy (in line with current deposit legislation) if the owner is satisfied that there is nothing to be deducted after the final inspection of the property.
 A forwarding address should be provided.

 Inventories: If an inventory has been supplied by the landlord, then a copy of this will be given to the Tenant and must be thoroughly checked and returned to Miles and Son within 48 hours of entry.
 Any damage or imperfections on entry should be noted on this.
 On departure, the Tenant should check again all items stated are in the property and advise Miles and Son of any damage.
 If it is not returned within this time then we will assume that you are in complete agreement with the contents of the inventory.
 The Property should be left in the same condition (taking into account fair wear and tear) as it was at the outset of the tenancy.

-Responsibility to pay Rent: Under an Assured Shorthold Tenancy the Tenant has the responsibility for payment of rent for the full term.
-If therefore, you wish to vacate the premises prior to the end of the term (subject to the landlord agreeing to this), you will be responsible for payment of the rent and all bills for the balance of the term.
+Responsibility to pay Rent: Under an Assured Periodic Tenancy the Tenant has the responsibility for payment of rent for the Rent Period.
+If therefore, you wish to vacate the premises you can serve a two month notice in writing to the landlord.